AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-an-issue.md

 * When you share an issue, all the documents attached to the issue inherit the same permissions.

-  The `Workfront administrator` can specify whether documents should inherit permissions from higher objects in the user's access level.
+  The Workfront administrator can specify whether documents should inherit permissions from higher objects in the user's access level.
 For more information about restricting inherited permissions on documents, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 * You can remove inherited permissions from an issue.
 For more information, see [Remove permissions from objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).

 ## Ways to share an issue

 <ul>
- <li> <p>Manually, which is similar to sharing any other object in <span>Workfront</span>.&nbsp;For more information about how to share objects in <span>Workfront</span>, see <a href="../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md" class="MCXref xref">Share an object in Adobe Workfront</a>. </p> </li>
+ <li> <p>Manually, which is similar to sharing any other object in Workfront.&nbsp;For more information about how to share objects in Workfront, see <a href="../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md" class="MCXref xref">Share an object in Adobe Workfront</a>. </p> </li>
  <li> <p>Automatically, by doing one of the following:</p>
   <ul>
    <li> <p>Specify the permissions on any of the parent objects of the issue: project, program, or portfolio.
 Issues inherit the permissions from their parent objects.
 For information about viewing inherited permissions on objects, see <a href="../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md" class="MCXref xref">View inherited permissions on objects in Adobe Workfront</a>. </p> </li>